Car Stereo Has Power But No Sound From Speakers? Here’s Why And How To Fix

 The software for modern head units is essential.
 This is especially true for the infotainment systems found in cars over the last five or ten years.

 Software glitches will plague almost every circuit board from time to time.
-Manufacturers can’t account for every possible input, process, and output.
-This will inevitably lead to glitches.
+Manufacturers can’t account for every conceivable input, process, and output.
+This will inevitably lead to flaws.

-As a consumer, the only thing you can hope to do is reset the system.
+As a consumer, the only thing you can hope to do is reset the structure.

-If the old “off-and-on-again” trick doesn’t work, you’ll need specialist assistance.
+If the old “off-and-on-again” trick doesn’t work, you’ll need professional assistance.

 Faulty Wiring: Silence From Car Speakers